iamandreatonina/Acute_Lymphoid_Leukemia_Project/Code/Readme.md

 - [`Gene_exapnsions.py`](Gene_exapnsions.py) The script processes gene expression data, constructs a directed graph using NetworkX, visualizes the graph, selects subgraphs based on specific criteria, and saves relevant data into CSV files for further analysis.

-- [`filter_LASSO_relax.Rmd`](filter_LASSO_relax.Rmd) Reads gene expression data, filters it based on specific criteria for different datasets, and saves the filtered datasets into separate CSV files.

 - [``]() `work in progress`